LifeOf97/highlighter/README.md

     // linenos is used to request if the result should have line numbers
     // or not, this can be one of ['inline', 'table', 'none'], defaults to
-    // false, no line numbers.
+    // 'none', no line numbers.
     // Optional.
     lineNos: 'none', // default